djeada/Databases-Notes/notes/03_sql/07_stored_procedures_and_functions.md

-# Stored Procedures and Functions in SQL
+## Stored Procedures and Functions in SQL

 In the realm of relational databases, stored procedures and functions are powerful tools that allow developers to encapsulate reusable pieces of SQL code.
 They enhance performance, promote code reusability, and encapsulate business logic within the database itself.
 By understanding how to create and use stored procedures and functions, you can write more efficient and maintainable database applications.

-## Stored Procedures
+### Stored Procedures

 A **stored procedure** is a precompiled collection of SQL statements and optional control-of-flow statements, stored under a name and processed as a unit.
 They can accept input parameters, return output parameters, and even return a result set of records.
 Stored procedures are primarily used for performing repetitive tasks and complex operations that involve multiple SQL statements.

-### Advantages of Stored Procedures
+#### Advantages of Stored Procedures

-- **Performance Improvement**: Since stored procedures are precompiled and stored in the database, they execute faster than dynamic SQL queries.
+- Stored procedures often execute faster than dynamic SQL queries because they are precompiled and stored in the database, improving performance.
-- **Code Reusability**: They can be reused by multiple applications, reducing code duplication.
+- They promote code reusability by allowing multiple applications to call the same procedure, reducing redundancy in code.
-- **Security**: Permissions can be granted on the stored procedures rather than on the underlying tables, enhancing security.
+- Security is enhanced as permissions can be granted directly on stored procedures, limiting access to underlying tables and data.
-- **Maintainability**: Business logic can be centralized within the database, making it easier to maintain and update.
+- Maintainability is improved since business logic is centralized within the database, simplifying updates and ensuring consistency across applications.

-### Creating a Stored Procedure
+#### Creating a Stored Procedure

 To create a stored procedure, you use the `CREATE PROCEDURE` statement.
 The exact syntax may vary slightly depending on the database system, but the general structure is as follows: